nes-open-db/nes-open-db/README.md

 # nes-open-db.github.io
-A database for freely licensed NES games.
+A database for freely licensed NES software.